railwayapp/docs/src/docs/guides/build-a-database-service.md

 ### Template Marketplace

 Need inspiration or looking for a specific database?
 Our <a href="https://railway.app/templates" target="_blank">Template Marketplace</a> already includes solutions for many different database services.
-You might even find find a template for the database you need!
+You might even find a template for the database you need!

 Here are some suggestions to check out -
 - <a href="https://railway.app/template/SMKOEA" target="_blank">Minio</a>